Virus 'swallowing' people in India; crematoriums overwhelmed - WTMJ

 She blamed Prime Minister Narendra Modi’s government for the crisis.

-“He has lit funeral pyres in every house,’’ she cried in a video shot by India’s weekly magazine The Caravan.
+“He has lit funeral pyres in every house,’’ she cried in a video shot by The Caravan magazine.

 For the fourth straight day, India on Sunday set a global daily record of new coronavirus infections, spurred by an insidious new variant that emerged here.
 The surge has undermined the government’s premature claims of victory over the pandemic.

-The 349,691 confirmed infections over the past day brought India’s total to more than 16.9 million cases, behind only the United States.
+The 349,691 new infections brought India’s total to more than 16.9 million, behind only the United States.
 The Health Ministry reported another 2,767 deaths in the past 24 hours, pushing India’s fatalities to 192,311.

 The unfolding crisis is most visceral in India’s overwhelmed graveyards and crematoriums, and in heartbreaking images of gasping patients dying on their way to hospitals due to lack of oxygen.